GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 ### Websites are your face to your online audience.

 - They show people what you do.
-- Give people knowledge of how to interact with your services
+- They give people knowledge of how to interact with your services.
-- Shows your message
+- They shows your message.
-- Communicates what you offer
+- They communicate what you offer.

 ---